Mutiny on the Bounty: Bounty under Christian

 After the departure of Bligh's launch, Christian divided the personal effects of the departed loyalists among the remaining crew and threw the breadfruit plants into the sea.
 He recognised that Bligh could conceivably survive to report the mutiny, and that anyway the non-return of Bounty would occasion a search mission, with Tahiti as its first port of call.
 Christian therefore headed Bounty towards the small island of Tubuai, some 450 nmi south of Tahiti.
 Tubuai had been discovered and roughly charted by Cook; except for a single small channel, it was entirely surrounded by a coral reef and could, Christian surmised, be easily defended against any attack from the sea.Bounty arrived at Tubuai on 28 May 1789.
 The reception from the native population was hostile; when a flotilla of war canoes headed for the ship, Christian used a four-pounder gun to repel the attackers.
 At least a dozen warriors were killed, and the rest scattered.
 Undeterred, Christian and an armed party surveyed the island and decided it would be suitable for their purposes.
 However, to create a permanent settlement, they needed compliant native labour and women.
 The most likely source for these was Tahiti, to which Bounty returned on 6 June.
 To ensure the co-operation of the Tahiti chiefs, Christian concocted a story that he, Bligh, and Cook were founding a new settlement at Aitutaki.
-Cook's name ensured generous gifts of livestock and other goods and, on 16 June, the well-provisioned Bounty sailed back to Tubuai.
+Although Cook had actually been killed ten years earlier, the use of his name ensured generous gifts of livestock and other goods and, on 16 June, the well-provisioned Bounty sailed back to Tubuai.
 On board were nearly thirty Tahitian men and women, some of whom were there by deception.

 For the next two months, Christian and his forces struggled to establish themselves on Tubuai.
 They began to construct a large moated enclosure—called "Fort George", after the British king—to provide a secure fortress against attack by land or sea.
 Christian attempted to form friendly relations with the local chiefs, but his party was unwelcome.
 There were persistent clashes with the native population, mainly over property and women, culminating in a pitched battle in which 66 islanders were killed and many wounded.
 Discontent was rising among the Bounty party, and Christian sensed that his authority was slipping.
 He called a meeting to discuss future plans and offered a free vote.
 Eight remained loyal to Christian, the hard core of the active mutineers, but sixteen wished to return to Tahiti and take their chances there.
 Christian accepted this decision; after depositing the majority at Tahiti, he would "run before the wind, and ... land upon the first island the ship drives.
 After what I have done I cannot remain at Tahiti."
 In order to flee, Bounty cut the ropes to two anchors in the bay; one was recovered by Pandora, while the other was rediscovered in 1957.